ennolan/containers-on-fargate/README.md

 # containers-on-fargate
-Setting up Linux and Windows containers on Fargate.
+Setting up Linux and Windows container images on Fargate.
 The configurations for each container is defined in separate AWS CloudFormation templates.